 - A. CONTRACTOR shall conduct its billing and collection functions in a professional and courteous manner. - B. CONTRACTOR shall operate a billing and accounts receivable system that is well documented, easy to audit, and which minimizes the effort required of patients to recover from third party sources for which they may be eligible.
-CONTRACTOR'S billing system shall, at a minimum: - 1.
-Electronically generate and submit Medicare and Medi-Cal claims. - 2.
-Itemize all procedures and supplies employed on patient bills. - 3.
-Be capable of responding to patient and third-party payer inquiries regarding submission of insurance claims, dates, and types of payments made, itemized charges, and other inquiries.

-- C. CONTRACTOR shall establish and maintain a customer service telephone hotline and website, as described in Section 5.20 of this AGREEMENT. - D. CONTRACTOR shall include billing inquiry contact information on all billing statements.
+CONTRACTOR'S billing system shall, at a minimum:

+1. Electronically generate and submit Medicare and Medi-Cal claims.

+- 2. Itemize all procedures and supplies employed on patient bills. - 3.
+Be capable of responding to patient and third-party payer inquiries regarding submission of insurance claims, dates, and types of payments made, itemized charges, and other inquiries. - C. CONTRACTOR shall establish and maintain a customer service telephone hotline and website, as described in Section 5.28 of this AGREEMENT. - D. CONTRACTOR shall designate a local representative to handle service and billing inquiries/complaints. - E. CONTRACTOR shall include billing inquiry contact information on all billing statements.